fdesena/fdesena.github.io/content/posts/reports/py_game_theory/index.md

 categories: ["reports", "tutorials"]
 ---

-This is a text based game created in python language and running in a Jupter notebook.
+This first game is a text based game created in python language and running in a Jupter notebook.

 - This game use simple python fundamentals
-- The game is based on Game Theory
+- The first game is based on Game Theory
-- You can play against the computer or simulate a game computer vs computer
-- You can choose to bet on a player or run the simmulation without bet
+- The first game is a mistery Game based on the adventures of the greatest detective Sherlock Holmes.
 - I hope you have fun.

-### Jupter Notebook: Gas Station Game
+### Gas Station Game - with Python and Jupyter Notebook

 <p>
 To access an interactive jupter notebook clike in the link below (It will open a new window):